 a Class D Felony and carries up to 40 years of prison time and major fines.

-a Class F Felony which carries up to 20 years in prison and major fines.
+a Class F Felony that carries up to 20 years in prison and major fines.

 North Carolina classifies Vehicular Manslaughter committed while intoxicated as a separate, Class F felony which can result in 6 years of prison time, major fines, and other issues that can be detrimental to your future.